LCC Worker Benefit Plans

 Pension

-• Defined Contribution Pension Plan (DC) – Regular full-time and part-time employees (working 24 hours per week) are enrolled in the DC plan on the first of the month following their date of hire, if they are hired after December 31, 2011.
-Employees hired after December 31, 2011 and those transferred into the plan January 1, 2013 will have employer contributions made into the plan on their behalf and they will be required to make contributions.
+• Defined Contribution Pension Plan (DC) – Regular full-time and part-time employees (working 24 hours per week) hired after December 31, 2011 are enrolled in the DC plan on the first of the month following their date of hire.
+(DC members).
+Employees hired after December 31, 2011 and those transferred into the plan January 1, 2013 (DB/DC)-members) have a 6% of salary employer contributions made into the plan on their behalf and they are required to make employee contributions.
 Both DB and DC members can make optional contributions.
-There are two ways to contribute to this pension fund:
+There are two ways to contribute to the DC:

-1. DC – Payroll: These funds are submitted by payroll deduction as a percentage of your annual compensation.
+1. DC – Payroll: These funds are submitted by payroll deduction as a percentage of your salary.

 2. DC – Flex: These funds can be added to your DC account by allocating excess Flex Benefit credits left over when making choices during your annual Flex Benefit re-enrolment.